CETL Faculty Fellow for Learning-Centered Teaching

 Required Qualifications:

-- Fundamental knowledge of, and strong interest in learning more about, learning sciences and learning-centered pedagogy and faculty development scholarship
+• Fundamental knowledge of, and strong interest in learning more about, learning sciences, student success, and faculty development scholarship

 Application Materials:

-- Letters of support from the applicant’s Department Chair, Dean, and one peer faculty colleague that address the applicant’s accomplishments and potential for the CETL Fellow position for which he or she is applying.
+• A letter of support from one peer faculty colleague that addresses the applicant’s accomplishments and potential for the CETL Fellow position for which he or she is applying.